Articles on: Developer API

 Notes:

 1. Heatmap generation is asynchronous.
 Initially, heatmap_status will be pending and heatmap_url may be absent or null.
 When ready, heatmap_status becomes ready and heatmap_url is populated.
+The file at heatmap_url reflects generate_heatmap_overlayed from your /detect (or /bulk-upload) request: with the default (true) it is a normal image with the heatmap overlaid on the photo; with false it is typically a PNG with transparency showing only the colored activation map so you can layer it yourself.

-Example Response when anaylsis result
+Example Response when analysis results are ready

 {